 All CS and LMC faculty maintain active research programs.
 These programs include work based in specific research laboratories (some of those highlighted below).
 For more information about the Undergraduate Research option, visit the Undergraduate research opportunities program page.

-- The Experimental Game Lab in Skiles room 354 explores novel game designs that create new player experiences, new AI technologies that enable previously impossible designs, and investigations of how games function as a medium, including social, cultural and representational aspects of games.
+- The Experimental Game Lab in TSRB explores novel game designs that create new player experiences, new AI technologies that enable previously impossible designs, and investigations of how games function as a medium, including social, cultural and representational aspects of games.

 - The Science Fiction Lab is where science fiction fellows are combining independent studies in science fiction with archival research in the Bud Foote Science Fiction Collection to develop an online science fiction research portal.
 All entries include overviews of the topic at hand, bibliographies of key primary and secondary texts, and annotated lists of relevant holdings in the Bud Foote Collection.
 Webpages also include links to related research at Georgia Tech and beyond.
 Recent entries include Mary Shelley’s legacy to science fiction, representations of artificial intelligence in popular culture, and German science fiction.